1. State of the Restructuring Market

 9.2 Statutory Roles, Rights and Responsibilities of Officers

-In out-of-court proceedings, the mandataire ad hoc or conciliator do not have any management responsibilities; they will only assist the debtor in negotiating an agreement with all or part of its creditors and/or other stakeholders.
+In out-of-court proceedings, the mandataire ad hoc or conciliator does not have any management responsibilities; they will only assist the debtor in negotiating an agreement with all or part of its creditors and/or other stakeholders.

 Under safeguard proceedings, the judicial administrator generally supervises the debtor, who stays in possession and prepares the safeguard plan (mission de surveillance).
 The court may decide that the judicial administrator assists the debtor, which means that all the payments should be controlled by the judicial administrator (mission d'assistance).